Herbal Anti-Flea Dog Shampoo Recipe

 I remember living with a roommate who had a cat who loved to sit in the bathtub and drink out of the faucet.
 One day the cat jumped out of the tub and there was a tiny bit of blood left behind.
 I hurried to my roomie to report that her dear sweet animal was hurt, when she calmly responded, “oh, that’s just the fleas.”

-As you can imagine I moved out of there pretty quickly, but not before I made a flea prevention shampoo for my pooch.
-I wasn’t about to use a store-bought flea shampoo as it can be really harsh on dog’s skin.
+As you can imagine I moved out of there pretty quickly, but not before I made a flea-prevention shampoo for my pooch.
+I wasn’t about to use a store-bought flea shampoo as those can be really harsh on dogs’ skin.
 This all-natural shampoo is packed with essential oils that fleas hate, but the castile soap is kind to fur and the people who pet it.

 Makes 1 cup

 - 2/3 cup water

 - 1 tbsp chopped fresh or dried peppermint leaves

 - 1 tbsp chopped fresh or dried rosemary leaves